tcr/8bit-demos/nes/stableframe/README.md

 ## Mesen Sync Stress Test Script

 To stress test synchronization and learn more how it works, you can have Mesen retry a bunch of different measured DMC delays in the `dmu_sync_table`.
-Loading `mesen_sync_stress_test.lua` scrip will randomly hitting the A, B, and reset buttons, triggering the DMC sync at different time over the course of its sequence.
+Loading `mesen_sync_stress_test.lua` script will randomly hit the A, B, and reset buttons, triggering the DMC sync at different sync offsets over time.

 The dialog will appear whenever DMC sync occurs.
 The script checks that the program fires its first post-sync IRQ on scanline 240 at a PPU cycle of 338 or 339.
 If the demo ever syncs inconsistently, a